The metadata service can be used by a tool like cloud-init or cloud-config to bootstrap the server during the first boot.

 - Run custom scripts and commands

-Public keys for the main admin account (usually the root account) can be managed from the Tilaa dashboard at https://my.tilaa.com/ssh_keys
+Public keys for the main admin account (usually the root account) can be managed from the Tilaa dashboard at My Tilaa.

-User-data can be used by creating a metadata profile using the Tilaa dashboard at https://my.tilaa.com/metadata and then assigning the metadata profile to one or more servers.
+User data can be used by creating a metadata profile in the Tilaa dashboard and then assigning the metadata profile to one or more servers.

 Supported operating systems using cloud-init